Scouting in West Midlands: Birmingham Scout County

 Birmingham Scout County is concurrent with the City of Birmingham in the ceremonial county of the West Midlands, and provides Scouting opportunities for 5,400 young people in the area led by 2,200 volunteers.
-The county is led by a volunteer management team of around thirty volunteers and led by the County Commissioner - as of 2021, Andrew Lloyd.
-The County is based out of an office in the city centre, where they provide a meeting facility for groups, but also runs two activity centres near Bromsgrove and a County Scout Shop in the St. George and St. Chad district North of the city centre.
+The county is led by a volunteer management team of around thirty volunteers and led by the County Commissioner - as of 2024, Steve Thomas.
+The county is based out of an office in the city centre, where they provide a meeting facility for groups, but also runs two activity centres near Bromsgrove and a County Scout Shop in the St. George and St. Chad district North of the city centre.
 There are also some County level organisations such as a Climbing team, Mountaineering unit, hillwalking team and two water activity teams to lead these activities with Scouts from the county.
 Scouts in Birmingham is currently divided into six Scout Districts to manage the 98 Scout Groups locally and run the older Scout sections:

 Scout groups have a long history in the city with the 24th Birmingham/1st Sparkhill, 1st Bishops Latimer (107th Birmingham Central) and 84th Birmingham (Somerset Road Methodist Wesleyan) are listed as some of the founding troops of 1908.

 The impact of World War I on the movement in Birmingham was great and in 1921 funds were raised by the Old Scouts Association in Birmingham to create a memorial; this took the form of an avenue of trees, one for each Scout lost, and a monument at the end which was unveiled in Cannon Hill Park in 1924.
 It was Grade II listed in 2016.